Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 What is the debt avalanche method, and how does it work?

-By addressing those with the highest interest rates first, this method aims to help consumers pay off debt while paying less in interest over time.
+By addressing those with the highest interest rates first, this method helps pay off debt while paying less in interest over time.

 For example, using the same figures as before, if you carry the following: